 - Stick to any special diet your cancer care team gives you.

 - Eat small meals.

 - Eat often and try to eat and drink slowly.

 - Avoid foods that are fried, spicy, sweet, or high in fat.

 - Eat foods that don’t have strong smells and can be served cool or at room temperature.

-- For a severe upset stomach, try a clear liquid diet (broth and juices) or bland foods that are easy to digest, such as dry toast and gelatin.
+- For a severe upset stomach, try a clear liquid diet (broths and juices) or bland foods that are easy to digest, such as dry toast and gelatin.

 - Learn deep-breathing and relaxation techniques, and try them when you feel nauseated.

-Please call us or visit our Web site for more information on how to manage nausea and vomiting.
+Please call us or visit our website for more detailed information on how to manage nausea and vomiting.

 How to handle diarrhea

 Diarrhea most often begins a few weeks after starting radiation therapy.
-Your doctor may prescribe medicine or give you special instructions to help with the problem.
+Your cancer care team may prescribe medicines or give you special instructions to help with the problem.
 Diet changes may also be recommended, such as: